space-wizards/website-content/content/post/21-10-01-progress-report-27.md

 ###### Contributed by Zumorica
 - Gas tanks can be inserted into canisters.
+- Unique station announcement when Captain comes on deck.
 - Smoking actually makes you inhale nicotine/THC reagents and you can snuff them out.
 - Dual-Port air vent.